Construction of unshielded singular solutions of the harmonic field equations: Harmonic Einstein equations, unshielded singularities and cosmic censorship

 and that the scalar curvature is given by

 Note that $R$ is a scalar function where the evaluation of a scalar at a point $p\in M$ is denoted by $R_p$.
 Historically, it was a major step to find this additional term (saving covariance), and $G_{\mu\nu}$ is called the Einstein tensor.
-More precisely, in the presence of matter a conservationlaw should hold such that for (possibly variable) density $\rho_0$ and velocity $v^{\mu},~0\leq \mu\leq n$ the stress-energy-momentum tensor
+More precisely and for example, in the presence of matter a conservation law should hold such that for (possibly variable) density $\rho_0$ and velocity $v^{\mu},~0\leq \mu\leq n$ the stress-energy-momentum tensor

 satisfies

 and this requirement leads to (\ref{einsthilb}) as we have